ahoqueali/ahoqueali.github.io/simple-library/README.md

 The system allows extensibility through adding of new media types by extending the AbstractTitleItem. and implementing a media specific interface for specific functionalities.

 == Development Process ==
 The system was developed using TDD with BDD acceptance criteria.
+Programming by interface.

-== Thread Safety and scaleability ==
+== Thread Safety and scalability ==
 The system is made thread safe and scalable by:
 1. using ConcurrentHashMap for storing titles and members.
 The ConcurrentHashMap is used as it offers thread-safety and high throughput as it uses CAS.
 2. The CopyOnWriteArray is used for tracking the state of the copies of titles and the copies borrowed by a member.